How To Pay Your National Grid Bill

 To pay your National Grid electricity or gas bills, there are different options to suit your preference.

 Want to Save Money on Your National Grid Bill?
 In New York, you have the power of choice for your electricity and natural gas supply.
-Call us at 347-410-8789 to find the best rates in your area
+Call us at phone currently not available to find the best rates in your area

 You can pay your bills at a walk-in payment center or at an authorized agency, by credit card, check, or cash.
 Authorized agencies are located throughout National Grid's service area - check on National Grid's website to find the closest payment center near you.